opensource-construction/communication/README.md

 - mark down file to collect content on GitHub (due date:
 - prototyping feature

-## projects "Marketplace" (tbd)
+## projects "Marketplace" (Karim)
 / about
 We foster open source and innovation by highlighting existing open source solutions in the AECO space and functioning as a launch pad to build new solutions and communities.

-Not the core team of os.construction will setup the marketplace.
+Not the core team of os.construction will setup the content in the marketplace.
 Ideally, projects do this themselves.
 Projects either reach out or are approached by members of os.construction – either way, people fill out (and update) the project's card by themselve.

 <img width="951" alt="image" src="https://github.com/opensource-construction/organisation/assets/126971887/73ad276a-c266-4e02-9f80-4eb39a92b9ff">